scchess/Mana/README.md

 * Download docker from https://docs.docker.com/get-docker
 * Start a terminal and type `docker`.

-If your docker installation is successful, the `docker` command will generate the following
+If your docker installation is successful, the `docker` command will show the following:

 ![alt text](docker.png)